nickcernis/GNU-Terry-Pratchett/readme.txt

 3. With the <a href="https://chrome.google.com/webstore/detail/clacks-overhead-gnu-terry/lnndfmobdoobjfcalkmfojmanbeoegab">Clacks Overhead</a> Chrome plugin or the <a href="https://addons.mozilla.org/en-US/firefox/addon/gnu_terry_pratchett/">GNU Terry Pratchett Firefox extension</a>.
 4. Using the <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.

 Note that the HTTP header is only sent if you don't use a page caching plugin.
-If you'd like to send the HTTP header and continue to use a caching plugin, you'll need to add it at the server level.
+To send the HTTP header and continue to use a caching plugin, add the header at the server level.
 See http://www.gnuterrypratchett.com/ for options.

 = Checking the meta tag is being added =
 You can check that the meta tag is visible by viewing your site's HTML source and searching for “GNU Terry Pratchett”.